Your browser version is not updated, please update it.

 Climate Action 100+

-The risk management model adopted by the Group considers both the possible impacts that phenomena related to climate change (e.g. extreme climate events, temperature increases, rising sea levels, etc.) may have on Poste Italiane's business (indirect impact), and those that Poste Italiane's activities may have on climate (direct impact).
-The process of identifying and assessing risks and environmental management methods also extends to counterparties (suppliers, business partners, other companies), impacting procurement processes and any extraordinary financial transactions, providing, among other things, for the identification of suppliers and partners that may present risks related to environmental protection, including through a multidimensional analysis that takes into account parameters such as
+Poste Italiane analyses, among others, the risks related to climate change also in relation to the long term.
+Specifically, the risk management model adopted by the Group considers both the possible impacts that climate change-related phenomena may have on the business of Poste Italiane (indirect impact) and those that Company's activities may have on climate (direct impact).
+The process of identifying and assessing risks and environmental management methods also extends to counterparties, impacting the procurement processes and any extraordinary finance transactions, providing, among other things, for the identification of suppliers and partners that may present risks related to environmental protection, also through a multi-dimensional analysis that takes into account parameters such as:

 • possession of environmental, quality and energy performance certifications;